-There is currently no turnkey solution to the risks of child labour and forced labour in supply chains.
-RHSF is therefore experimenting with solutions to prevent the risks with its partner companies while developing awareness and training solutions to pass on its expertise widely.
+There is currently no turnkey solution to the risks of abusive child labour and forced labour in supply chains.
+RHSF is therefore experimenting with solutions to prevent the risks with its partner companies while developing awareness and training solutions to share and pass on its expertise widely.

 Experiment with solutions

 To prevent forced labour and abusive child labour and thus contribute to UN Sustainable Development Goal (SDG) 8.7, RHSF has launched Lab 8.7, its operational solutions incubator.